7 heavy equipment maintenance tips to keep your machines running smoothly

 The first question most contractors and operators ask is simple: why invest so much time in maintenance?
 The answer comes down to three critical points:

-Keeping your heavy machines well-maintained ensures efficiency, protects operators, and preserves value.
+Keeping heavy machinery well-maintained through consistent preventive maintenance ensures efficiency, protects operators, and preserves value over the life of the machine.

 1. How often should you inspect your machine?

 Inspections are the foundation of preventive maintenance.
-A quick visual check every day and a detailed inspection every 250–500 hours of operation is industry best practice.
+A quick visual check every day and a detailed inspection every 250 to 500 hours of operation is industry best practice.

 Here's a simple breakdown: